-Unaudited Financial Statements for the Period Ended 31 December 2017
+Unaudited Financial Statements for the Period Ended 31 March 2018

-Unaudited Financial Statements for the Period Ended 31 December 2017
+Unaudited Financial Statements for the Period Ended 31 March 2018

 Profit & Loss Statement

-Statement of Comprehensive Income for the 12 months ended 31 December 2017 and 31 December 2016
+Statement of Comprehensive Income for the 3 months ended 31 March 2018 and 31 March 2017

 Review of Performance

-The Group's revenue comprises revenue generated from Coal Mining and Coal Trading Divisions as well as Others.
-Revenue from the Group increased from US$393.27 million in FY16 to US$763.81 million in FY17.
-The increase was mainly due to increases in revenue from the Group's Coal Mining and Coal Trading Divisions, partially offset by a decrease in revenue from Others.
+The Group's revenue comprises revenue generated from Coal Mining and Coal Trading Divisions as well as Non-coal Businesses.
+Revenue from the Group increased by

 Coal Mining Division